Why subscribe?

 Now I’m in strategic communications, but still living in D.C. and in the political mix, and still thinking about how to make American politics and culture better.
 That’s why this Substack exists, along with my podcast, The Long Game.

 You can subscribe for free to get full access to the newsletter, podcast episodes, and website.
-You’ll get two e-mails a week most of the time, and usually about one podcast episode a month.

-In 2024, you'll get a weekly news update on Friday.
+In 2025, you'll get a weekly news update on Friday.
 This is designed to send you into your weekend with a quick look back at what was important over the previous week.
 The goal is to spend concentrated, limited time thinking about the big picture, so that we can devote more of our time to what matters most to us, which is often closest to us.

 Finally, why the name, Border Stalkers?